 Postmenopausal women constitute more than 60% of the affected Alzheimer’s population, highlighting a potential estrogen connection.
 It is recommended that you look at ACSL1, TCF7L2, PEMT, CAT, SOD2, GPX, MTHFR, FUT2, and BDNF genes in the Nutrition Genome Report for a more comprehensive perspective on the pathways associated with Alzheimer’s disease and strategies to prevent it.

 Understanding the Connection of Alzheimer’s Disease to APOE

 Some of you read about the Tp53 gene in your Nutrition Genome Report.
 Variants in this gene increased the probability of conception in cold weather, showing an adaptation to the climate for procreation.
 The downside is that it increases the sensitivity to the UV rays of the sun for those of us who moved from a northern climate to a southern climate.

 APOE-ε4 is a gene that confers an advantage in one period of life but later presents as a disadvantage.
-During the hunter-gatherer era, APOE-ε4 appeared beneficial in protecting against miscarriage, stillbirth, and diseases evoked by both viruses and bacteria.
+During the hunter-gatherer era, APOE-ε4 appeared beneficial in protecting against miscarriage, stillbirth, and diseases evoked by infectious diseases.
 The trade-off, however, was decreased injury repair to the brain later in life that most likely didn’t occur during the hunter-gatherer era due to a shorter life span.

 So it made more sense for our species to select APOE-ε4 because early life survival was a bigger threat.
 APOE-ε4 carriers have also been shown to exhibit cognitive benefits earlier in life and higher intestinal absorption of dietary vitamin D and calcium, promoting stronger bones.